executablebooks/sphinx-book-theme/docs/configure.md

 show_navbar_depth = <level>
 ```

-The default value is 2, which is used in this documentation.
+The default value is 1, which is used in this documentation.
-Value of 0 will collapse all the sections and sub-sections.
+Value of 0 will collapse all the sections and sub-sections by default.